Carrie Coleman - Mississippi's Best Community Newspaper

 Carrie Coleman

 NATCHEZ — Funeral Services for Carrie Coleman, 66, of Natchez, MS, who died Aug.
-5, 2023, will be at 11 a.m.
-Saturday, at New Hope Missionary Baptist Church, with Minister Kelly Thomas, officiating.
+5, 2023, were at 11 a.m.
+Saturday, Aug.
+12, at New Hope Missionary Baptist Church, with Minister Kelly Thomas officiating.

-Burial will follow at Watkins Street Cemetery under the directions of Bateaste Memorial Funeral Services.
+Burial followed at Watkins Street Cemetery under the directions of Bateaste Memorial Funeral Services.

 Email newsletter signup

-Visitation will be from 4 until 6 p.m., Friday at Bateaste Memorial Funeral Services Chapel.
+Visitation was from 4 until 6 p.m., Friday, at Bateaste Memorial Funeral Services Chapel.

 Online condolences can be sent to www.bateastememorial.com